-- SEC.
-2. (a)(1) There is hereby established a select committee to be known as the Select Committee on Intelligence (hereinafter in this resolution referred to as the "select committee").
-The select committee shall be composed of not to exceed fifteen Members appointed as follows: - (A) two members from the Committee on Appropriations; - (B) two members from the Committee on Armed Services; - (C) two members from the Committee on Foreign Relations; - (D) two members from the Committee on the Judiciary; and - (E) not to exceed seven members to be appointed from the Senate at large. - (2) Members appointed from each committee named in clauses (A) through (D) of paragraph (1) shall be evenly divided between the two major political parties and shall be appointed by the President pro tempore of the Senate upon the recommendations of the majority and minority leaders of the Senate.
-Of any members appointed under paragraph (1)(E), the majority leader shall appoint the majority members and the minority leader shall appoint the minority members, with the majority having a one vote margin. - (3)(A) The majority leader of the Senate and the minority leader of the Senate shall be ex officio members of the select committee but shall have no vote in the Committee and shall not be counted for purposes of determining a quorum.
+SEC.
+2. (a)(1) There is hereby established a select committee to be known as the Select Committee on Intelligence (hereinafter in this resolution referred to as the "Select Committee").
+The Select Committee shall be composed of not to exceed fifteen Members appointed as follows:

+(A) two members from the Committee on Appropriations;

+- (B) two members from the Committee on Armed Services; - (C) two members from the Committee on Foreign Relations; - (D) two members from the Committee on the Judiciary; and - (E) not to exceed seven members to be appointed from the Senate at large.

+(2) Members appointed from each committee named in clauses (A) through (D) of paragraph (1) shall be evenly divided between the two major political parties and shall be appointed by the President pro tempore of the Senate upon the recommendations of the majority and minority leaders of the Senate.
+Of any members appointed under paragraph (1)(E), the majority leader shall appoint the majority members and the minority leader shall appoint the minority members, with the majority having a one vote margin.

+(3)(A) The majority leader of the Senate and the minority leader of the Senate shall be ex officio members of the Select Committee but shall have no vote in the Committee and shall not be counted for purposes of determining a quorum.

-- (B) The Chairman and Ranking Member of the Committee on Armed Services (if not already a member of the select Committee) shall be ex officio members of the select Committee but shall have no vote in the Committee and shall not be counted for purposes of determining a quorum. - (b) At the beginning of each Congress, the Majority Leader of the Senate shall select a chairman of the select Committee and the Minority Leader shall select a vice chairman for the select Committee.
+(B) The Chairman and Ranking Member of the Committee on Armed Services (if not already a member of the Select Committee) shall be ex officio members of the Select Committee but shall have no vote in the Committee and shall not be counted for purposes of determining a quorum.

+(b) At the beginning of each Congress, the Majority Leader of the Senate shall select a chairman of the Select Committee and the Minority Leader shall select a vice chairman for the Select Committee.
 The vice chairman shall act in the place and stead of the chairman in the absence of the chairman.
+Neither the chairman nor the vice chairman of the Select Committee shall at the same time serve as chairman or ranking minority member of any other committee referred to in paragraph 4(e)(1) of rule XXV of the Standing Rules of the Senate.

+&lt;sup>1As amended by S. Res.
+4, 95th Cong., 1st Sess.
+(1977), S. Res, 445, 108th Cong., 2d Sess.
+(2004), Pub.
+L. No. 109-177, § 506, 120 Stat.
+247 (2005), and S. Res.
+50, 110th Cong., 1st Sess.
+(2007).

+(c) The Select Committee may be organized into subcommittees.
+Each subcommittee shall have a chairman and a vice chairman who are selected by the Chairman and Vice Chairman of the Select

+Committee, respectively.

-Neither the chairman nor the vice chairman of the select committee shall at the same time serve as chairman or ranking minority member of any other committee referred to in paragraph 4(e)(1) of rule XXV of the Standing Rules of the Senate. - (c) The select Committee may be organized into subcommittees.
-Each subcommittee shall have a chairman and a vice chairman who are selected by the Chairman and Vice Chairman of the select Committee, respectively. - SEC.
-3. (a) There shall be referred to the select committee all proposed legislation, messages, petitions, memorials, and other matters relating to the following: - (1) The Office of the Director of National Intelligence and the Director of National Intelligence. - (2) The Central Intelligence Agency and the Director of the Central Intelligence Agency. - (3) Intelligence activities of all other departments and agencies of the Government, including, but not limited to, the intelligence activities of the Defense Intelligence Agency, the National Security Agency, and other agencies of the Department of Defense; the Department of State; the Department of Justice; and the Department of the Treasury. - (4) The organization or reorganization of any department or agency of the Government to the extent that the organization or reorganization relates to a function or activity involving intelligence activities. - (5) Authorizations for appropriations, both direct and indirect, for the following: - (A) The Office of the Director of National Intelligence and the Director of National Intelligence. - (B) The Central Intelligence Agency and the Director of the Central Intelligence Agency. - (C) The Defense Intelligence Agency. - (D) The National Security Agency. - (E) The intelligence activities of other agencies and subdivisions of the Department of Defense.
+SEC.
+3. (a) There shall be referred to the Select Committee all proposed legislation, messages, petitions, memorials, and other matters relating to the following:

+(1) The Office of the Director of National Intelligence and the

+Director of National Intelligence.

+(2) The Central Intelligence Agency and the Director of the

+Central Intelligence Agency.

+(3) Intelligence activities of all other departments and agencies of the Government, including, but not limited to, the intelligence activities of the Defense Intelligence Agency, the National Security Agency, and other agencies of the Department of Defense; the Department of State; the Department of Justice; and the Department of the Treasury.

+(4) The organization or reorganization of any department or agency of the Government to the extent that the organization or reorganization relates to a function or activity involving intelligence activities.